-As logic would suggest, a grey hat hacker falls somewhere between a white hat and black hat hacker.
-Unlike Certified Ethical Hacking, grey hat hacking is still illegal, as the hacker has not received permission from an organisation to attempt to infiltrate their systems, but the intentions of a grey hat hacker isn’t as troublesome as their black hat counterparts.
+As logic would suggest, a grey hat hacker falls somewhere between a white hat and a black hat hacker.
+Unlike Certified Ethical Hacking, grey hat hacking is still illegal.
+This is because the hacker has not received permission from the organisation to attempt to infiltrate their systems, although grey hat hackers tend not to have intentions as troublesome as their black hat counterparts.

-Grey hat hacking is sometimes done with the intent of public interest.
-However, quite commonly, if a grey hat identifies a flaw and points it out to a company, the company will work with the hacker to fix the exploit – often rewarding them just like they would a white hat hacker.
-If a hacker is rewarded well enough for reporting a vulnerability rather than exploiting it, they are more likely to do so.
+Grey hat hacking is sometimes done in the public interest.
+However, quite commonly, if a grey hat identifies a flaw and points it out to a company, they will work with the hacker to fix the exploit, often rewarding them just like they would a white hat hacker.
+After all, if a hacker is rewarded well enough for reporting a vulnerability rather than exploiting it, they are more likely to do so.

-However, the difference between a grey hat hacker and white hat hacker is that if the company decides to ignore a grey hat hacker, the hacker isn't bound by ethical hacking rules or an employment contract.
+However, the difference between a grey hat hacker and a white hat hacker is that if the company decides to ignore the advice of a grey hat hacker, the hacker isn't bound by any ethical hacking rules or an employment contract.
 They could decide instead to exploit the flaw themselves, or share the knowledge online for other hackers to take advantage of.

 Does grey hat hacking get rewarded or punished?

-As we've already said, grey hat hacking is illegal, regardless of the intention.
-If there isn’t permission from the target to find vulnerabilities, trying to crack a company's security against the law.
-So a grey hat hacker should expect to be punished by disclosing a vulnerability to a company.
+As we've already said, grey hat hacking is illegal, no matter how noble their intentions may be.
+If you don't have permission from the target to find vulnerabilities, trying to crack a company's security is against the law.
+So a grey hat hacker should expect to be punished if they disclose a vulnerability to a company.

-However, some companies use their bug bounty programmes to encourage grey hat hackers to report their findings, and will provide the bounty to avoid the wider risk of having the hacker use the vulnerability for their own gain.
-But this is relatively rare, and getting the company's permission is the only way for a grey hacker to guarantee that they're staying within the law.
-For even more expert conversation, explore the latest over on our blog.
+However, some companies use their bug bounty programmes to encourage grey hat hackers to report their findings, and will reward the hacker to avoid the wider risk of them using the vulnerability for their own gain.
+But this is relatively rare, and getting the company's permission is the only way for a grey hat hacker to guarantee that they're staying within the law.